 02 Mar Sitting too much at work?
-Avoid musculoskeletal problems
+Avoid musculoskeletal disorders

-What can organizations do to prevent musculoskeletal problems?
+What can organizations do to prevent musculoskeletal disorders?

 If I focus on office workers, with an excessive amount of sitting, I recommend encouraging an active lifestyle and giving the opportunity to employees to be active during their work.
 This means promoting measures such as walking meetings, using the stairs, treadmills under the desk, ergonomic chairs, proper table settings, standing while having a phone call, and taking active breaks.